python3statement/python3statement.github.io/_practicalities/intro.md

 ## The state of PyPI

-Note that at the time of this writing the patches to `pypi.python.org` are not deployed yet but should hopefully be deployed soon.

 [Warehouse](https://github.com/pypi/warehouse) and [Legacy
 PyPI](https://github.com/pypa/legacy-pypi) have received various patches to insure they support this new functionality.